 The Mermaid Triptych

-Around this time, Dave showed me the picture of this mermaid stained glass tryptich in a book he had on Victorian Architecture.
-The drawing he showed me was the1882 cartoon drawing on display at the Cooper Hewitt Museum in New York.
-The drawing was the work of Elihu Vedder, a well known late 19th century artist, commissioned through Associated Artists, of which Louis Comfort Tiffany was a partner.
-The window was to be executed by Tiffany Stained Glass Studio for the home of Wells Fargo President Ashbel H. Barney at 101- 103 East Thirty-Eighth Street (67 Park Ave) in Manhattan.
+Around that time, Dave showed me the 1882 chalk drawing of the mermaid stained glass tryptich by Elihu Vedder, a well-known late 19th century artist.
+The chalk drawing he showed me is on display at the Cooper Hewitt Museum in New York City.
+It was, I believe, preliminary for the stained glass project, a project which had been commissioned through Associated Artists, of which Louis Comfort Tiffany was a partner.
+The stained glass window itself, was to be executed by Tiffany Stained Glass Studio for the home of Wells Fargo President Ashbel H. Barney at 101- 103 East Thirty-Eighth Street (67 Park Ave) in Manhattan.
+There is no trace of the actual window set, but it was presumably made.
+Unfortunately, whether made or not, it is unlikely to have survived a severe fire which gutted and leveled that East Thirty-Eighth Street home on November 16, 1901.

-The Kelp and the Mermaid
+The Kelp Forest:

 I used seashells for her necklaces, including the one she wears, and I incorporated well over a hundred sea shells in the windows.
 At least 120 are wrapped in braided copper in the necklace in her hand, alone.

 Much of the structural channel is layered with heavy braided copper.
-That was done partially to provide added strength but aesthetically as well to suggest a sea net grid, akin to what I’d done earlier in Dave’s fishnet dome.
+That was done partially to provide added strength but aesthetically as well to suggest a sea net in the grid, akin to what I’d done earlier in Dave’s fishnet dome.
 The rest of the came is reinforced with a copper wire colonial profile on the face of a lead channel.

 Dimensions: